duedil-ltd/portainer/README.md

 ### Mesos Agent Dependencies

-By default, Portainer will try and launch an ephemeral docker daemon (`docker -d`) on the mesos agent machine using [docker in docker](https://github.com/jpetazzo/dind).
+By default, Portainer will try and launch an ephemeral Docker daemon (`docker -d`) on the mesos agent machine using [docker in docker](https://github.com/jpetazzo/dind).
 This requires that you're using a Docker Containerizer on your Mesos agents.
-If you are not, you'll need to specify the `--docker-host` argument (e.g `--docker-host /var/run/docker.sock`) describing where the docker daemon can be accessed on each agent.
+If you are not, you'll need to specify the `--docker-host` argument (e.g `--docker-host /var/run/docker.sock`) describing where the Docker daemon can be accessed on each agent.

 ## Building an Image